-ROC is a west coast emcee, originally from the north side of Modesto, who has been actively involved in music for many years.
-His melodies, reggae influence, and political awareness, as well as his willingness to rap over both gritty boom bap production and 808-heavy trap beats, has made him a prolific and unique part of Northern California's underground hip hop scene.
+ROC is a California-based emcee and singer who has been actively creating music since 2012.
+His melodies, reggae influence, and political awareness, as well as his willingness to rap over both gritty boom bap production and 808-heavy trap beats, has made him a prolific and unique part of the underground hip hop scene on the west coast.

-At age 12, he started writing raps as part of the rap duo The Officials (later called West Coast Boyz) with his friend Zak Barry.
+He originally began writing raps as one half of the rap duo The Officials (later called West Coast Boyz), along with his good friend Zak Barry.
 The duo stayed together for about two years, until ROC went solo and became involved in Christian hip hop, a moved that seemed fitting considering his religious upbringing.
 During his freshman year of high school, he began participating in rap battles and cyphers, which gained him a small local following.
 His 2015 solo debut The Rely on Christ EP led to him becoming the #1 artist on ReverbNation's 209 area hip hop charts.
 Soon after, he began performing at many concerts and outreaches throughout California.

 He also managed to have his impact reach outside of the Christian hip hop scene when he released a video of him rapping to the beat of R.A. the Rugged Man's "Definition of a Rap Flow" a month before his 16th birthday.
 The video received over 2,000 views on Facebook.

 In 2016, he released his single "All In", which became fairly popular with several church youth groups.
 The song also led to him being able to perform outside of California for the first time when he took first place at a youth talent expo in Phoenix.
 Around the same time, he released a sequel to The Rely on Christ EP, which was positively received but failed to match the success of it's predecessor.
 However, the previous reception of his "Definition of a Rap Flow" remix inspired him to get in the studio and officially record it.
-He also released an official music video, which as of 2018 has received 530 views.
+He also released an official music video, which as of 2018 has received over 500 views.